cold-briu/junior-web-developer-test/api/readme.md

 //uix ideas

-1. on left sidebar, list with contractors, top bar will say actual contractor when selected (contractor list will be hamburger menu on mobile)
+1. on left sidebar, list with managers, top bar will say actual manager when selected (manager list will be hamburger menu on mobile)

 2. on feed, list, squares with aviliable employees